Adeniyi-Bella/geohilfe-product/README.md

 <img width="800" alt="image" src="https://github.com/DigitalProductschool/batch19--drk/assets/37347588/529859b9-4e54-41d6-a6dd-ac9dc67721b1">

+### Introduction:
+Geohilfe aims to assist emergency services operators in locating patients by listening in to live patient calls.
+Geohilfe extracts keywords from the conversation (places, landmarks, streets) and displays them for the operator to select.
+Operators can choose which keywords are relevant and these are sent to the AI model.
+Using the selected keywords, a similarity function computes scores on where the patient is most likely located.
+The scores are sent back to the operator along with their respective grid information.
+These scores and grids are displayed for the operator to see.

 ### Tech Stacks
 - Frontend was bootstrapped with React JS
 - Backend was developed with node js